rohitrs0908/Bike-Sharing-Assignment/README.md

 ## Acknowledgements
-This project was inspired by IIT, Bangalore and Upgrad, Bangalore..
+This project was inspired by IIIT, Bangalore and Upgrad, Bangalore..
 <p> References if any...</p>

 - https://en.wikipedia.org/